MetPX/sarracenia/doc/Dev.rst

 Setup Flow Test Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Did the set up above work? the flow tests use sftp transfers to localhost, so need to confirm
+Once the server environment is established, the flow tests use sftp transfers to localhost, so need to confirm
 that ssh to localhost works::

    ssh localhost ls